approvals/ApprovalTests.cpp/doc/Contributing.source.md

     * See [run_markdown_templates.sh](../run_markdown_templates.sh).
     * This will update the machine-generated `[something].md` files.

-### <a name='Updatingthetablesofcontents'></a>Updating the tables of contents
+### Updating the tables of contents

-We currently use [Joffrey Kern's "Markdown TOC"](https://marketplace.visualstudio.com/items?itemName=joffreykern.markdown-toc) Visual Studio Code extension to generate the **Contents** lists at the top of each Markdown page.
+We currently use [Joffrey Kern's "Markdown TOC"](https://marketplace.visualstudio.com/items?itemName=joffreykern.markdown-toc) Visual Studio Code extension to generate the  lists at the top of each Markdown page.

 Do not use a colon (`:`) in any headings: the entry in the table of contents will look correct when viewed in CLion, but will not be hyperlinked when viewed on the GitHub website.
 Use a hyphen (`-`) instead.